 |You are not logged in.
 Click here to log in now. | Switch to our mobile site→||My Profile My Galleries My Networks|

-Fine Fixer/Simultaneous Translator and Freelance Journalist and Linguist in Cairo, Tanta, Alexandria, Minya, Aswan, Luxor, Port Said and Egypt
+Fine Fixer/Simultaneous Translator and Freelance Journalist in Cairo, Tanta, Alexandria, Minya, Aswan, Luxor, Port Said and Egypt

 Arabic <> English

 There is a highly recommended fixer/translator in Cairo, Egypt

 I have hired Mr Seddik on two occasions – once in Egypt and once in Libya.
 On both occasions he was working as a translator and fixer for the BBC team.
 We were working in a high pressured environment, doing very long hours and I was extremely impressed with him.
 He has excellent English – better than any other translator I have worked with so far in the region.

 He is confident in dealing with journalists and communicated with the people we interviewed in a respectful and friendly manner.
 He has a vast knowledge of politics and current affairs as well as the history of Egypt and the wider Middle East.
 This was invaluable both for interviews and in general conversation.

 He is also particularly good at turning dry facts into fascinating anecdotes and was often able to entertain and educate us with interesting stories about Egypt’s history.
 He is obviously passionate about the country, its history and culture.